raganwald/javascript-allonge-six/manuscript/markdown/1.ComposingData/pojos.md

       OCCUPATION = 1,
       TITLE = 0,
       RESPONSIBILITIES = 1;

 const user = [["Reginald", "Braithwaite"],[ "author", ["JavaScript Allongé", "JavaScript Spessore", "CoffeeScript Ristretto"]]];
 ~~~~~~~~

 Now they could write `user[NAME][LAST]` or `user[OCCUPATION][TITLE]` instead of `user[0][1]` or `user[1][0]`.
 Over time, this need to build heterogeneous data structures with access to members by name evolved into the [Dictionary] data type, a mapping from a unique set of objects to another set of objects.

 [Dictionary]: https://en.wikipedia.org/wiki/Associative_array

 Dictionaries store key-value pairs, so instead of binding `NAME` to `0` and then storing a name in an array at index `0`, we can bind a name directly to `name` in a dictionary, and we let JavaScript sort out whether the implementation is a list of key-value pairs, a hashed collection, a tree of some sort, or anything else.

-Java has dictionaries, and it calls them "objects."
+JavaScript has dictionaries, and it calls them "objects."
 The word "object" is loaded in programming circles, due to the widespread use of the term "object-oriented programming" that was coined by Alan Kay but has since come to mean many, many things to many different people.

 In JavaScript, an object is a map from string keys to values.